MovingBlocks/TerasologyDevKitPlugin/README.md

 - [ ] Prefab
 - [ ] Component
 ### Other
-- [ ] Rebuild project into Gradle version for integration with Jenkins
+- [x] Rebuild project into Gradle version
+- [ ] Integration with Jenkins

 ## Develop
 ### Requirement